finos/tracdap/doc/deployment/sandbox.rst

     * The *jobCache* section, which allows for different job cache mechanisms when TRAC is running on a distributed cluster
-    * The *webServer* section, which can be enabled to provide a light-weight embedded web server
     * The *gateway* section, which can be used to customize routing in the TRAC gateway (by default it will just relay any TRAC platform services that are enabled)
     * The *services* section provides common options for all the TRAC services,